awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-domainconfiguration.md

 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[MutualTlsAuthentication](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-mutualtlsauthentication)` property of an `AWS::ApiGateway::DomainName` resource\.

+ `OwnershipVerificationCertificateArn`   <a name="sam-api-domainconfiguration-ownershipverificationcertificatearn"></a>
+The ARN of the public certificate issued by ACM to validate ownership of your custom domain\.
+Required only when you configure mutual TLS and you specify an ACM imported or private CA certificate ARN for the `CertificateArn`\.
+*Type*: String
+*Required*: No
+*AWS CloudFormation compatibility*: This property is passed directly to the `[OwnershipVerificationCertificateArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-ownershipverificationcertificatearn)` property of an `AWS::ApiGateway::DomainName` resource\.

  `Route53`   <a name="sam-api-domainconfiguration-route53"></a>
 Defines an Amazon Route 53 configuration\.
 *Type*: [Route53Configuration](sam-property-api-route53configuration.md)